felipe-juan/dotfiles/README.md

 This is my first rice ever!
 I wanted it to be aesthetically pleasing, but also very usable.
 It may still have some inconsistencies here and there.
 However, its current state is what I could have done without a massive time consuming effort.

 I chose GNOME as my desktop environment because - while KDE definitely has some basic features out of the box that I always use - after a little setup it provides _me_ a better experience and I don't miss almost anything (KDE widgets are still awesome, though).
+Kudos for having available the best clipboard manager ever (my beloved Pano extension 💖).

 > [!IMPORTANT]
 > It's crucial to change several extensions if you want to achieve the same look, so please check out the screenshots on **[Software Settings](https://github.com/felipe-juan/dotfiles/blob/main/README.md#software-settings)** to see what I've changed.